Film Festival: Summertime Blues

 “Don’t fall in love with me, Will.
 I’m no good for you to fall in love with.
 I’ll tell you why.
 Because Gogo could only love Gogo, and I wouldn’t want you to get hurt.
 I’ll tell you something else.
 You could never love anyone as much as you love your music. “– Gogo

 It’s well worth seeing the film just for the stars and the music: Nat “King” Cole stars as W.C.
 Handy, Pearl Bailey as his Aunt Hagar, Eartha Kitt as Gogo, with other roles by Ruby Dee and Mahalia Jackson.

-Love this movie for the performances and the music, but sing the blues because of the fictionalized story; Handy would have been much better served by an accurate portrayal of his life.
+Love St. Louis Blues for the performances and the music, but sing the blues because of the fictionalized story; Handy would have been much better served by an accurate portrayal of his life.

 - Nat “King”Cole at the Rock and Roll Hall of Fame

 - W.C.
 Handy’s 1958 obituary from the New York Times

 - Handy’s historical marker on the Mississippi Blues Trail

 - Official website for Eartha Kitt

 - Pearl Bailey’s Living Legacy Award from the Women’s International Center